 As one of the top suppliers of bamboo and eucalyptus flooring in the US, people often contact us with questions about our products.
 Whether you want a floor that looks brilliant and is built to last or would like to help save the planet by choosing a sustainable material, eucalyptus is certainly one option to consider.

 It looks great in almost any room, adding class and style to a wide range of properties from residential and municipal buildings to commercial office blocks.
-It brings finesse to any modern dwelling and complements the timelessness of older homes.
-Eucalyptus flooring comes in many styles and is ideal for homes, and even commercial installations such as chic reception areas.
-Like bamboo, it’s hardness makes it suitable for busy environments such as restaurants or bars.
-Throw in the low cost and ease of installation and you won’t find any other type of flooring that covers all the bases like Eucalyptus and bamboo flooring do.
+Eucalyptus flooring brings finesse to any modern dwelling, complements the timelessness of older homes. and is ideal for homes and even commercial installations such as chic reception areas.
+Like bamboo, its hardness makes it suitable for busy environments such as restaurants or bars.
+Throw in the low cost and ease of installation, and you won’t find any other type of flooring that covers all the bases like Eucalyptus and bamboo flooring do.

 Here are our answers to your top eucalyptus flooring questions: